 Many activities – whether for work or enjoyment in our personal lives – still require that we drive to them.
 Even those using public transportation still find themselves in a vehicle on a regular basis.

-It’s important to recognize that certain times of the day are just flat-out more dangerous for drivers and your faithful auto accident attorneys at J. Gonzalez Law Firm want to make sure you are informed and aware so you can make the best decisions for you and your family.
+It’s important to recognize that certain times of the day are just flat-out more dangerous for drivers and your faithful auto accident attorneys at J. Gonzalez Injury Attorneys want to make sure you are informed and aware so you can make the best decisions for you and your family.

 Not All Hours of the Day are a Hazard